Preparing for the Storm

-We hope that all of you will remain safe and dry during this time.
+We hope that all of you will remain safe during this time.
 We know that as a community and as school psychologists, we will find ways to support one another in the days ahead.

 For Hurricane Preparation and Recovery